mit-orcd/orcd-docs-edit/docs/recipes/relion.md

 ### Use RELION

 There is a nice Graphical User Interface (GUI) for RELION.
-To use the GUI, first log in Satori with x-forwardig,
+To use the GUI, first log in Satori with x-forwardig support,
 ```
-ssh <user>@satori-login-002.mit.edu
+ssh -Y <user>@satori-login-002.mit.edu
 ```

 Get an interactive session with GPU and x-forwarding support on x86 nodes of Satori,